CodewithRajDeep/Gemini2.0/README.md

 ## 📌Testing:

 Write unit tests for any new features or bug fixes.
-Ensure existing tests pass after your changes.
+Ensure existing tests pass after your change.

 ## <a name="license"> 📜 License: </a>